Kotlin/kotlinx.coroutines/docs/topics/debug-flow-with-idea.md

 ## Debug the coroutine

-1. Set a breakpoint at the at the line where the `emit()` function is called:
+1. Set a breakpoint at the line where the `emit()` function is called:

     ![Build a console application](flow-breakpoint.png)